How do I find an image in an unindexed collection in Historical Records?

 • Make your best guess as to where to find the image you want.
 Here is an example:

-• The digitized film has marriage records.
+• The image group has marriage records.
 The 1,874 images are chronological and cover from 1840–1898.

-• Your ancestor married in 1870 (about half way 1840 and 1898).
+• Your ancestor married in 1870 (about half-way 1840 and 1898).

 • Try moving to image 937.
 How close are you to the date you need?